-As explained in \cite{MSD}, the question of $\ket{T}$-state distillation is important theoretically because it directly relates to the question of the best attainable threshold of a magic state distillation routine.
-A bound on this threshold is provided by Figure \ref{fig:magic-states}.
+Here we provide a very brief review of magic state distillation, primarily for the purpose of establishing notation and conventions.
+The reader is encouraged to consult \cite{MSD} for more details.

+In the magic state model, we assume access to a quantum computer restricted to \textbf{fault-tolerant stabilizer operations}.
+Specifically, the device can: \begin{itemize} \item Prepare qubits in the computational basis states $\ket{0}$ and $\ket{1}$. \item Apply unitary gates from the Clifford group. \item Perform measurements of Pauli observables. \end{itemize} These operations are possible to implement fault-tolerantly, using, e.g., the surface code or Ising anyons.
+However, these operations can also be efficiently classically simulated, via the Gottesman-Knill theorem\cite{aaronson2004improved}.
+To achieve universality, Bravyi and Kitaev proposed that we supplement fault-tolerant stabilizer operations with the ability to prepare ancillae in certain non-stabilizer states known as magic states.
+We focus on the magic state $\ket{T}$, given by, Bravyi and Kitaev showed that, using $O(1)$ pure $\ket{T}$ states, one can implement a non-Clifford gate via state injection, thereby achieving universality.

+However, our quantum computer cannot produce $\ket{T}$ states fault-tolerantly; any magic states produced will be noisy.
+Crucially, Bravyi and Kitaev showed that it is possible to distill one $\ket{T}$ state of arbitrarily high-fidelity from many low-fidelity $\ket{T}$ states, provided that the fidelity of the input states exceeds a critical threshold, via a process only involving Clifford unitaries and Pauli measurements, known as magic state distillation.

+Classical-simulability and magic state distillation are closely related.
+Define the stabilizer octahedron to be the set of convex mixtures of single-qubit stabilizer states, shown in Figure \ref{fig:octahedron}.